 Since the 1990s, the Ridgway Center has been compiling an extensive data set on Russian contract killings.
 This helps to reveal the activities and targets of Russian organized crime, both in Russia and elsewhere.
 It also helps to identify divisions in the Russian criminal world, targets for the criminal takeover of legitimate business, and people who threaten Russian organized crime and therefore need to be eliminated.
 The data set has recently been updated, but we are seeking to develop it further.

 The Ridgway Center has compiled a list of useful resource links for research on international security issues and challenges.
-These external Web sites do not signify the Ridgway Center’s endorsement.
+These external sites do not signify the Ridgway Center’s endorsement.